-Our staff members have an average of 10 years experience working with conferences administered by Tomorrow’s America Foundation.
+Staff members have an average of 10 years experience working with conferences administered by Tomorrow’s America Foundation.
 The majority of Staff members are educators.
-Many hold advanced degrees in education and counseling and many are actively pursuing continuing education and training.
+Many hold advanced degrees in education and counseling; in addition, several are actively pursuing continuing education and training.
 Most are involved with extracurricular activities that benefit the youth in their schools, churches, and communities.

 All of our staff members are well-rounded and experienced in helping youth through many of the challenges facing them at this critical point in their lives.
 (The average age of our staff is 35.)

 “BLC is great camp filled with counselors who care about you.
 I really had a great experience this week and I wouldn’t trade it for the world.."

 “At first I was scared and nervous because I wasn’t 100% sure what this camp was about or what we would do.
 That fear was gone when I met my council.
 My counselor made everyone feel so welcomed, loved, and understood.
 I wouldn’t trade BLC 2019 for anything!”

 “An amazing program where you make friends and learn skills you can’t anywhere else.
 The counselors know we matter and truly care.”

 “BLC changed my life.
 The profound love, honesty, and kindness that the counselors offered me made me feel capable of anything.
 The things I learned will help me succeed and be a better person while I do.
 I’ll never forget my time here, and I’m going to tell all my friends about it.”

 "I enjoyed my time at BLC.
 Everyone here is open and fun!
 The camp counselors were always positive, engaged, and wanted us to get the full experience!
 I would definitely come again!"

 "BLC was a really great experience.
 The counselors were some of the best, wholesome people I’ve ever been around.
 It was a 10 out of 10 experience."